 - 2 tablespoons confectioners’ sugar

-- Preheat the oven to 325 degrees.
-Line a 9-1/2 inch springform cake tin with parchment paper and spray the paper and the sides of the pan generously with cooking spray.
+- Preheat the oven to 325 degrees F. Line a 9-inch springform cake pan with parchment paper and spray the paper and the sides of the pan generously with nonstick cooking spray.

-- Set aside 3 tablespoons of the sugar.
-Break the chocolate into pieces and place in a large, heavy-based pan along with cubed butter and remaining sugar.
-Cook over moderate heat until the chocolate and butter have melted, and the sugar has dissolved.
-Remove the pan from heat.
-Stir in vanilla, and leave the mixture to cool slightly.
+- Set aside 3 tablespoons of the granulated sugar.
+Break the chocolate into pieces and place them in a large, heavy-bottomed pan along with the cubed butter and remaining sugar.
+Cook over LOW to MEDIUM-LOW heat until the chocolate and butter have melted, and the sugar has dissolved.
+Remove the pan from the heat.
+Stir in the vanilla, and leave the mixture to cool slightly.

-- While chocolate mixture is cooling, beat the egg whites in a large bowl with a hand mixer until foamy.
-Add salt and beat until mixture becomes puffy and white and you can see peaks when you pull beaters out.
+- While chocolate mixture is cooling, beat the egg whites in a large bowl with an electric mixer until foamy.
+Add the salt and beat until the mixture becomes puffy and white and you can see peaks when you pull the beaters out.
 Sprinkle reserved sugar over egg whites, and beat until stiff and glossy.
+Set aside.

 - Beat the egg yolks into the slighly cooled chocolate mixture one at a time, beating well after each addition.
 Beat in the flour just until combined.

-- Beat 1/3 of the egg whites into the chocolate mixture, then carefully fold in the remaining whites with a spoon.
-Carefully pour batter into the prepared pan, and tap the pan gently to release air bubbles.
-Place pan on a baking sheet.
+- Beat ⅓ of the egg whites into the chocolate mixture, then carefully fold in the remaining whites with a spoon or rubber spatula.
+Carefully pour the batter into the prepared pan, and tap the pan gently to release any air bubbles.
+Place the pan on a baking sheet.